HarunMbaabu/Data-Analytics-Course-Resources/WEEK 4, DAY 4 GUIDE.md

    - Look at the **Customers** table and confirm `customer_id` as the primary key (unique identifier for each customer).
    - The **Orders** table should also have a `customer_id` column, which serves as the foreign key.

+>> A primary key is a unique identifier for each record in a database table.
+It ensures that each row in the table can be uniquely identified, which is crucial for maintaining data integrity and establishing relationships between tables in a relational database.

+>> A foreign key is a field (or collection of fields) in a database table that establishes a link between data in two tables by referencing the primary key of another table.
+Foreign keys are fundamental to relational databases because they allow you to create relationships between tables, ensuring that the data remains organized and interconnected.

+>> A foreign key column in one table refers to a primary key column in another table, establishing a relationship between the two.

 ### Create Relationships

 1. To set up a relationship between **Customers** and **Orders**, click and drag the `customer_id` column from **Customers** onto the `customer_id` column in **Orders**.